 Details

-Making Online Content Accessible for All - Cohort Two
+Making Online Content Accessible for All - Cohort Five

 Making Online Content Accessible for All is a 6-week faciliated course designed to equip professionals with the skills to create and evaluate accessible digital content.